Biden team looks at expanding access to ACA insurance marketplaces

 But the idea of opening ACA insurance marketplaces outside their usual sign-up cycle has been a bedrock approach Biden has espoused since shortly after the coronavirus arrived.
 He has maintained that making it easier for people to turn to ACA health plans would help buffer Americans who have lost work because of the pandemic’s economic ripple effects and forfeited job-based health coverage as a result.

-Since Trump has been in office, the sign-up time for ACA health plans has been restricted to six weeks late every year instead of the previous three months; the deadline for the most recent open enrollment is this week.
+Since Trump has been in office, the sign-up time for ACA health plans has been restricted to a six-week window late every year instead of the previous three months; the deadline for the most recent open enrollment is this week.
 When Trump resisted entreaties to reopen sign-ups in late March, Biden tweeted his displeasure: “I can’t believe this needs to be said, but President Trump needs to reopen Obamacare enrollment, and he needs to do it now.
 Lives are at stake.”

 More broadly, the two steps being considered would serve as tangible evidence of the incoming president’s determination to use the decade-old legislation as a basis for improving the nation’s health-care system.